pallavagarwal07/pallavagarwal07.github.io/_posts/2016-08-23-Preparing-for-Google-summer-of-code.md

 and I would be installing Gentoo for the second time in my life (which would mean that everything in the organization was completely new to me, and they knew it).
-But I assured them that my experience with different OSs will only help me with this task .
+But I assured them that my experience with different OSs will only help me with this task.
 I kept in contact with my mentors, asking for opinion on every part of my proposal.
 I messaged other active people on IRC (internet relay chat) asking for their opinions, and shamelessly gave my opinions on their project page ideas.
 I did every task they gave me, and kept bugging my